 WHO NEEDS A FINANCIAL ADVISOR?

-You need a lawyer, right?
-And an accountant.
-But… do you need a financial advisor?
-Like many people (most, in fact) you probably feel that a financial advisor is a bit of an optional extra.
+Who needs a Financial Advisor?* Do you?
+Well, you might be thinking “I need a lawyer… and an accountant.
+But do I need a Financial Adviser?”
+Like many people (most, in fact) you probably feel that a Financial Adviser is a bit of an optional extra.
 We strongly feel that this is not sound thinking.
 Why?
-Well, you surround yourself with experts in their fields, experts in law, accounting, insurance, banking… why wouldn’t you want a finance expert as well?
+Well, you surround yourself with experts in their fields, experts in law, accounting, insurance, banking: why wouldn’t you want a finance expert as well?

 My lawyer/accountant/banker gives me financial advice